 6. Or you can do a different kind of game–like choose a utensil.
 Everyone uses chopsticks for one meal, or everyone gets an odd thing to eat with, like a spatula, a whisk, or an ice cream scooper.
 Or once a week you can have “backwards day” where everybody wears their clothes backwards to dinner.
 I wouldn’t do this every night, but periodically do something special that makes everyone laugh.

 When we talk at the dinner table, then dinner becomes more fun, and kids are more likely to want to be there!
 Make sure you eat dinner at a table, too, so that it’s an event.
 Make the table pretty.
 You may think it doesn’t matter with little kids, but kids see when something is special.
-Treat dinner like it’s something special, and they will start to feel that way, too.
+Treat dinner like it’s something special, and even picky eaters will start to feel that way, too.

 Have your kids set the table.
 Leave it to them to make it pretty.
 You can ask them to make a centerpiece earlier in the day.
 It can be their job to fold napkins–any way they want!
+This way your picky eaters can start anticipating dinner and taking pride in it.

 And if you plan your meals the week before, you can ask for their input.
 Even name a day for each person, like “Mommy’s Day” and “Brian’s Day” and “Katelyn’s Day”.
 That way everybody has their day of the week where they’ve chosen the meal.
 On that person’s day, make them feel special.
 Pray for them especially at the meal.
 Talk about what you love about that person.
 And the deal is: if we honor Brian on Brian’s Day, then we have to honor Mommy on Mommy’s Day, too.